passy/build-time-tracker-plugin/README.markdown

 * `append`: When set to `true` the CSV output file is not truncated.
 This is useful for collecting a series of build time profiles in a single CSV.
 * `header`: When set to `false` the CSV output does not include a prepended header row with column names.
-Is desireable in conjunction with `append`.
+Is desirable in conjunction with `append`.

 A basic [R Markdown](http://rmarkdown.rstudio.com/) script, `report.Rmd` is included for ploting and analysing build times using CSV output.